miklevin/MikeLev.in/_posts/2023-05-21-bippity-boppity-bourgeoisie-can-ai-revolt-not-be-bloody.md

 Few books are so obvious a continuation of the Alice in Wonderland story as Snow Crash.
-It blends in the work of Noam Chomsky ***and*** the work of Richard Dawkins who teaches about the Selfish Gene and the science of memetics, more commonly known as memes.
+It blends in the work of Noam Chomsky ***and*** the work of Richard Dawkins who teaches about ***The Selfish Gene*** and the science of memetics, more commonly known as memes.
 Genentics and genes.
 Memetics and memes.
 Get it?
+No, not ***Dianetis***.
+Real science, blasphemous as it might be.

-Set it.
-Ready player one?
-Ready, set, go!
-Cue the mention of cuneiform and the possibility of pressing some button deep in your brain that you didn't know you had.
-The time had come the Walrus said to speak of programming languages.
+Get it?
+Ready, player one?
+Go!
+Cue the mention of the Sumerian cuneiform glyph system based after a union of how sounds feel in your mouth and their abstract meaning.
+Brilliant, right?
+It poses the possibility of pressing some button deep in your brain that you didn't know you had and unwittingly ***programming you***.
+That's the premise of Snow Crash, and what I want to talk about.
+And so the time had come the Walrus said to speak of programming languages.

 We think because we have language, right?
 How would you even express "I think therefore I am" without it?
 So we think what we think because of our language,